Oonch Neech Beech: Plot

 Vithal (Kulbhushan Kharbanda), a young sadhu, is trained by his guru (Nilu Phule) on the importance of celibacy for attaining enlightenment.
 Yet, Vithal decides to marry Tulsi (Shabana Azmi), consummate the marriage, and then leave the village with Tulsi.

 While they are taking a break during their train journey and sleeping at a railway platform, Vithal starts feeling very guilty about what he has done and boards the next train to go back to his guru, leaving Tulsi behind while she is asleep at the railway platform.

 The narrative centers around what happens for the next several years while Tulsi continues to wait for Vithal to return to the railway station.
 Motilal (Shashi Kapoor), the station master and Hariram (Sanjeev Kumar), the station coolie, allow Tulsi to stay at the station’s waiting room and open a food stall at the station.
 Motilal marries Sumita (Smita Patil) and they live in a house close to the station.

 Many tensions develop subsequently between several of the lead players in the film as the plot unfolds.
 An ongoing distrust develops between Sumita and Tulsi as Sumita suspects that Motilal is having an affair with Tulsi.
-Things get particularly complicated when Tulsi gets pregnant and Sumita questions Tulsi as to who is the father of her child.
+Things get particularly complicated when Tulsi gets pregnant and Sumita questions Tulsi as to who the father of her child is.

 After complaints from Gupta (Krishan Dhawan), Motilal’s supervisor, about housing Tulsi in the railway station’s waiting room, Motilal is forced to throw Tulsi out of her dwelling even when she has nowhere else to go.
 In an attempt to take advantage of Tulsi’s helpless situation, Chhote (Sudhir), the Jagirdar’s (N.A Ansari’s) son, attempts to rape Tulsi.
-With no other options available to her, Hariram lets Tulsi stay at his small hut, which leads to its own share of complications.
+With no other options available to her, Hariram lets Tulsi stay in his small hut, which leads to its own share of complications.

 Following years of these tensions, the plot suddenly takes an unexpected twist.
 Fourteen years after abandoning Tulsi, Vithal decides to return to the railway platform where he left her.
-The question remains as to why does Vithal decide to come back, and whether Tulsi will take him back after leaving her to fend for herself and raise a child without any support.
-The plot unfolds with the resolution of the complications that have developed because of this defining moment event in the story.
+The question remains as to why Vithal decided to come back, and whether Tulsi takes him back after leaving her to fend for herself and raise a child without any support.
+The plot unfolds with the resolution of the complications that have developed because of this defining moment in the story.